 A CT machine rotates around the body and takes many images of the abdomen.
 Special computer software then recreates 3-dimensional images of the inside of the colon and rectum, which allows the doctor to look for polyps and cancer.
 However, any suspicious lesions cannot be sampled and patients with abnormal results will need to undergo a formal colonoscopy.

 When You Should Go For a Screening

-For average-risk individuals, most guidelines recommend colorectal screening to start from 50 years onwards.
+For average-risk individuals, most guidelines recommend colorectal cancer screening to start from 50 years onwards.
 In 2018, the American Cancer Society lowered the age to start colorectal screening to 45 years old.
 For individuals at higher risk of colorectal cancer due to personal or family history of polyps / colorectal cancer or underlying genetic syndromes, screening and preventive measures need to be personalised and start a lot earlier.

 Diagnosis and Staging

 Colorectal cancers are diagnosed formally by colonoscopy and biopsy of any suspicious mass seen.
 Occasionally, patients present with stage 4 disease and have other accessible sites that are amenable to biopsy under radiological guidance without needing to undergo bowel preparation.